mhughan-twilio/openai-programmable-sip/README.md

 ## About the Project

-This project demonstrates how to use OpenAI's SIP Connector to the Realtime API with Twilio Programmable Voice so you can perform a warm trasfer from a virtual to human agent.
+This project demonstrates how to use OpenAI's SIP Connector to the Realtime API with Twilio Programmable Voice so you can perform a warm transfer from a virtual to human agent.

 ## Getting Started